paulross/PythonExtensionPatterns/doc/sphinx/source/logging.rst

 Frames
 ----------------------

-This describes how to extract the currently executing *frame* (or call stack if you wish).
+This describes how to extract the currently executing Python *frame* (or call stack if you wish).

 .. index::
     single: Frames; Python